How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 Folk remedies against powdery mildew

-Please note that folk remedies are not able to cure the advanced stage of the disease.
-Such measures are carried out as a prophylaxis or for the treatment of the initial stages of the disease:
+Please note that folk remedies cannot cure the advanced stage of the disease.
+Such measures are carried out as prophylaxis or to treat the initial stages of the disease:

-1. For one liter of hot boiled water, take one tablespoon of baking soda and one teaspoon of liquid soap. without additives...
+1. For one liter of hot boiled water take one tablespoon baking soda and one teaspoon of liquid soap without additives.
 The plant must be sprayed once a day for three days.
-Cool the water before use.
+The water must be cooled before use.

 Soda + soap

-2. It is necessary to add several crystals of potassium permanganate per liter of water; as a result, a barely noticeable pink tint should be obtained.
+2. You need to add a few crystals of potassium permanganate per liter of water; the result should be a barely noticeable pink tint.
 The plant must be sprayed once a day at intervals of three days.

 Potassium permanganate solution

-4. This method is most effective for treating fungal infections on indoor plants.
-Take five grams of copper sulfate in a glass of water.
-Dissolve a small bar of soap in a separate container.
-After cooking, it is necessary to pour the soap mass into the copper sulfate.
-Pour in a thin stream with constant stirring
+4. This method is the most effective for treating fungal infections on indoor plants.
+Take five grams of copper sulfate per glass of water.
+Dissolve a small piece of soap in a separate container.
+After preparation, you need to pour the soap mass into copper sulfate.
+It is necessary to pour in a thin stream with constant stirring.

 Soap + copper sulfate

-5. Three cloves of garlic must be chopped and covered with hot water, about one liter.
-After a day of infusion, it is necessary to remove the remnants of the garlic, and water the flower with the resulting garlic water.
+5. Three cloves of garlic must be chopped and poured hot water, approximately one liter.
+After a day of infusion, it is necessary to remove the remaining garlic and water the flower with the resulting garlic water.

-With the right approach to treatment, as well as with timely action, it is possible to defeat powdery mildew and cure your favorite plant.
+With the right approach to treatment, as well as timely measures, it is possible to defeat powdery mildew and cure your favorite plant.

 Pay attention to the video

-Mealybugs are sucking insects with an oval body.
-It is covered with a white bloom with peculiar bristles on the sides.
-Since the body is pink or white with transverse stripes on the back, this insect can also be seen with the naked eye.
-Depending on the variety its dimensions range from 3 to 7 mm...
-This pest produces white sticky mucus, which gives the impression that the plant has been sprinkled with flour or cotton balls on top.
-It is under them that a mealybug or a clutch of its eggs is found.
+Mealybugs are sucking insects with an oval-shaped body.
+It is covered with a white coating with peculiar bristles on the sides.
+Since the body is pink or white with transverse stripes on the back, this insect can be seen with the naked eye.
+Depending on the variety its dimensions range from 3 to 7 mm.
+This pest produces white sticky mucus, which gives the impression that the plant has been sprinkled with flour or lumps of cotton wool.
+It is under them that a mealybug or a clutch of its eggs is discovered.

 This mucus interferes with gas exchange in flowers.
-The insect prefers to settle on young shoots, in the axils of leaves or inside them, when they have not yet opened, as well as in buds.
-These individuals can appear directly on the windowsill, in containers for flowers and even in the soil.
+The insect prefers to settle on young shoots, in the axils of leaves or inside them when they have not yet opened, as well as in buds.
+These individuals can appear directly on the windowsill, in flower containers and even in the soil.

-In total, about 1600 species of this insect are known.
-The following types of worms are considered the most dangerous for indoor plants:
+In total, about 1,600 species of this insect are known.
+The following types of scale insects are considered the most dangerous for indoor plants:

 • bristly;